Lost-Outpost/Telsera/CONFIGURATION.md

 ### Character Presets

 Redoran includes a mod that contains a premade folder structure for character presets that you either create yourself or download from others.
-You can copy presets you download from the [Redoran Character Presets Discord thread](https://discord.com/channels/773659452392865792/952965520083275796) into the  when creating new characters.
+You can copy presets you download from the Character Presets Discord thread via Lost Output into the designated folder.

 The presets mod is here: